-In March 2022, performance-based stock units (PSU's) in SS&C Technologies Holdings, Inc. were granted to certain UK employees of the Company under the Second Amended 2014 Plan.
+In July 2021 and March 2022, performance-based stock units (PSUs) in SS&C Technologies Holdings, Inc. were granted to certain UK employees of the Company under the Second Amended 2023 Plan.
 These awards include established annual earnings per share growth targets and will measure performance against the target over the 2-year performance period.
 Performance is measured relative to a 2-year average annual growth rate that is established at the beginning of the cycle and held constant.
-Participants will only be entitled to receive any portion of the PSU's that are earned if they remain employed through the final determination of the satisfaction of these performance goals through to 31 December 2023.
-The number of units to be issued ranges from zero, if the threshold level of performance is not achieved, to 200% of the targeted number of units, if the annual growth rate meets or exceeds the specified level.
+During the year ended, December 31, 2023, it was determined that the PSUs granted in July 2021 did not meet the threshold level of performance and were cancelled.
+As of December 31, 2023, the March 2022 PSUs did not meet the threshold level of performance and will not vest.